 Keeping up to date with vaccines is very important but please also remember that it is important that you and your child have regular health checkups too!
 During those visits, talk to your doctor about which vaccines are recommended for you and for all family members.
 If your child does not have health insurance, there are resources available either in your doctor’s office or at one of the locations listed below.

-Where can you go to get your child's immunizations?
+Where can you go to get your child’s immunizations?
 This is a common question we hear in the community.
-Below you will find a few resources to help you make the best choice for your child based on his or her healthcare insurance.
+Make the best choice for your child based on his or her healthcare insurance.

 The best route to stay up-to-date on your adult vaccines is to visit your doctor or health care provider.
 If you do not have a doctor, there are a few options to receive vaccines.
 Please read each option below to find a fit for you.